ngs-docs/2017-cicese-metagenomics/binning.md

 curl -L https://github.com/claczny/VizBin/blob/master/VizBin-dist.jar?raw=true > VizBin-dist.jar
 ```

-VizBin can run in OSX or Linux but is very hard to install on Windows.
+VizBin can run in OSX, Linux, and Windows but is has specific Java requirements (> 7.0).

+## Optional

 To simplify things we are going to run VizBin in the desktop emulator through JetStream (which is ... a bit clunky).
 So, go back to the Jetstream and open up the web desktop simulator.

 ![](./files/VizBin-OpenDesktop.png)